Daylight saving time 2025: Do the clocks change in the US tonight?

 Daylight saving time is the practice of setting the clock forward an hour each spring, beginning on the second Sunday in March and ending on the first Sunday in November.

-This year, daylight saving time starts on Sunday, March 9 — when most people in the U.S. will get an lose hour of sleep.
+This year, daylight saving time starts on Sunday, March 9 — when most people in the U.S. will lose an hour of sleep.

 When does DST begin and end?